Abstract. In 2020 we celebrated the 1/3 century anniversary of my first publication on

 Gödel used it to represent both data (such as axioms and theorems) and programs (such as proof-generating sequences of operations on the data).

-He famously constructed formal statements that talk about the computation of other formal statements, especially self-referential statements which imply that they are not provable by any computational theorem prover.
-Thus he identified fundamental limits of mathematics and theorem proving and computing and Artificial Intelligence (AI) [GOD].
+He famously constructed formal statements that talk about the computation of other formal statements, especially self-referential statements which imply that their truth is not decidable by any computational theorem prover.
+Thus he identified fundamental limits of mathematics and theorem proving and computing and Artificial Intelligence (AI) [GOD][GOD21,a,b].

 This had enormous impact on science and philosophy of the 20th century.